-We all have a combination-integration story, too.
-It includes the what, when, where, why and how we relate to people and the world, personally and professionally, and what the results and outcomes of those interactions are.
+We all have our own unique story, too.
+For most of us our impact will be tiny and virtually unnoticed but it’s still there, nonetheless.
+We have a combination-integration story, too.
+It includes the what, when, where, why and how we relate to people and the world, personally and professionally, and what the results and outcomes of those thoughts, words, and deeds are.

-- The Mayor, Lawrence LeFebre, created a government, business, and labor organization to work together to find innovative ways to grow jobs and the economy.
+- The Mayor, Lawrence LeFebre, created a cooperative government, business and labor organization to work together to find innovative ways to grow jobs and the economy.
 It was called GOAL (Growth Opportunity Alliance of Lawrence) and I was a Board member.
-That led to us discovering how Japan recovered economically from World War II to become a manufacturing powerhouse twenty years later.
-We invited Dr. W. Edwards Deming, the person who taught Japanese industrial leaders how to thrive economically in a global economy (at the invitation of the United States), to consult with us.
-Dr. Deming told us that the real problem was U.S. management: that the U.S. was using obsolete command-and-control management teaching that was not quality-focused and people-focused, and was incapable of enabling organizations to lead and manage successfully in a globalized economy.
-Dr. Deming came to Lawrence and taught Total Quality Management (TQM), which is a systematic and participative management process.
-This went on nationally to become the Baldrige Criteria For Performance Excellence and its awards component, the Baldrige National Quality Award.
-I believe we became the first chamber of commerce in the nation to offer Dr. Deming’s management and leadership teaching in its community.
-And one of our members changed its management practices and went on to win a Baldrige National Quality Award a decade later!
+That led to us discovering how Japan, three decades earlier, went about building its economic recovery from World War II to become a manufacturing powerhouse.
+We invited Dr. W. Edwards Deming, the person U.S. leaders brought to Japan to teach Japanese industrial leaders how to thrive economically in a global economy, to consult with us.
+Dr. Deming told us that the real problem was the American command-and-control style of management teaching and practice.
+This style cannot enable organizations to thrive in a global economy!
+What was needed is a transformation of American Management to a practice that is broadly participative with a balanced focus on quality, people, planet, and profits.

-- At a planning meeting of the Chamber Board of Directors, representatives of the two largest manufacturers, employing nearly 20,000 people, said that the most important thing the chamber of commerce could do for them, and to help improve the prospects for manufacturing to stay in the area, was to work with the schools to improve education and get all students to stay in school, do well, and graduate.
-We engaged with the area’s school systems, especially in the inner-city, with Adopt-a-School, read-a-book, Academic Olympics, drug and alcohol abuse prevention, and housebuilding.
-Five years later the Chamber was more than productive and profitable, it received an award from the President in a White House ceremony for its work in the community.
+- At a planning meeting of our Chamber Board of Directors, representatives of the two largest manufacturers, employing nearly 20,000 people, said that the most important thing the chamber of commerce could do for them—to help improve the prospects for manufacturing to stay in the area—was to work with the schools to improve education and get all students to stay in school, do well, and graduate.
+So we engaged with the area’s school systems, especially in the inner-city, with Adopt-a-School, Read-Aloud, Academic Olympics, Drug and Alcohol Abuse Prevention (including a juvenile diversion program in collaboration with the area’s five school superintendents, district court and district attorney), and an annual house building program with the regional vocational/technical high school.
+Five years later the Chamber was bigger, more productive and profitable.
+And we received a top award from the President of the United States in a White House ceremony for our work in the community.

-During my time with the Chamber, I served for a time as chair of the quasi-public Private Industry Council for employment and training northeast Massachusetts; was appointed to the Governor’s task force on youth violence and the Massachusetts Business-Education Collaboration Committee; was elected president of the Massachusetts and New England Association of Chamber of Commerce Executives.
+During my time with the Chamber, I served for a time as chair of the quasi-public Private Industry Council for employment and training northeast Massachusetts; was appointed to the Governor’s task force on youth violence and the Massachusetts Business-Education Collaboration Committee; was elected president of both the Massachusetts and New England Association of Chamber of Commerce Executives.

 I also completed the Academy of Organization Management with the University of Notre Dame and U.S. Chamber of Commerce (with a research project on Total Quality Management), and was named to Staten Island Community College’s Hall of Fame, and listed in Who’s Who in America and Who’s Who in the World.